MicrosoftDocs/sql-docs/azure-sql/managed-instance/troubleshoot-transaction-log-errors-issues.md

 ### File management to free more space

-If the transaction log is prevented from truncating in Azure SQL Managed Instance, freeing space for the managed instance may be part of the solution.
+If the transaction log is prevented from truncating in Azure SQL Managed Instance, freeing space may be part of the solution.
 However, resolving the root the condition blocking transaction log file truncation is key.
 In some cases, temporarily creating more disk space allows long-running transactions to complete, removing the condition blocking the transaction log file from truncating with a normal transaction log backup.
 However, freeing up space may provide only temporary relief until the transaction log grows again.

 ### Error 40552: The session has been terminated because of excessive transaction log space usage